-At Metro Dermatology, our dedicated team of dermatologists and physician assistants use their years of experience to help manage cases of vitiligo.
+At Metro Dermatology, our dedicated team of dermatologists and physician assistants uses their years of experience to help manage cases of living with vitiligo.
 Before beginning treatment, patients must schedule a consultation appointment with a member of our medical staff.
 During this consultation, one of our experts will ask prospective patients about their current state of health and past family medical history.
 A physical exam will also be conducted.
 If our specialists cannot identify the source of your discoloration using these methods, additional tests may be administered.

 Once a patient has been diagnosed with vitiligo, we will assess their individual case and determine which treatment options work best for their treatment goals and health.

 Metro Dermatology is proud to offer comprehensive dermatological care for patients of all skin types, backgrounds, and ethnicities.
 Our experienced staff members speak a combined total of 11 languages, allowing us to communicate effectively with all of our patients.
 Contact our practice today for more information about our vitiligo treatments, or to schedule a consultation appointment.